Treasure (Holly Cole album)

 Treasure is a limited edition compilation album by Holly Cole Trio.
 It was released in Canada in 1998 on Alert Records.
-It is a collection of "Hits and Previously Unreleased Tracks" from 1989-1993.
+It is a collection of "Hits and Previously Unreleased Tracks" from 1989 to 1993.
 However, the sleeve notes concede that Last Rose Of Summer dates from January 1995 but "it is one of Holly's favourites".
 There are 6 previously released tracks and 8 previously unreleased recordings.